 What is problematic with the ‘retreat position’ and the idea that “I speak only for myself”?

-The problem is that there is no position that somebody can be unconnected to others in his or her authentic self.
+The problem is that there is no position where somebody can be unconnected to others in his or her ‘authentic’ self.
 The autonomy from others given certain conditions cannot be achieved.

-No neutral place exists that researcher can stand free because there is no boundary between one’s location and others.
+No neutral place exists that researcher can stand free because there is no clear cut boundary between one’s location and others.
 I speak only for myself idea is only for avoiding the responsibility of effect on others.
+Any speaking on behalf of my own expereinces will affect others with similar experiences (rape example)

 According to Alcoff, what exactly do we have to address to examine a speaker’s location and why this accounting important?
 Is Alcoff’s reasoning different from standpoint epistemology?

 According to Alcoff, we have to examine the speaker’s location because in many cases not taking into account that position or location reinforces the oppression of the group spoken for.
 Speaking on behalf of fewer privileged groups may arouse the desire of privilege for the researcher.
-To examine the location of the speaker important because “the work of privileged
+To examine the location of the speaker is important because “the work of privileged

 authors who speak on behalf of the oppressed is coming more and more under criticism from members of those oppressed groups themselves.”
+(1991, p.)

+what about difference from standpoint?